marklogic-community/marklogic-healthcare-starter-kit/README.md

 ### Loading the SNOMED-CT Ontology

+> If your data does not use SNOMED-CT codes this section can be skipped

-If you want to load a SNOMED-CT Ontology into your HSK instance, you will need to download the ontology yourself as it requires a license for use and distribution.
+If you need to load a SNOMED-CT Ontology into your HSK instance, you will need to download the ontology yourself as it requires a license for use and distribution.

 Once downloaded you will need to run the ZIP file through the [`snomed-owl-toolkit`](https://github.com/IHTSDO/snomed-owl-toolkit) and then run the resulting `ontology-<time-run>.owl` through [ROBOT](http://robot.obolibrary.org/) in order to transform the data into a format that will be understood by [MLCP](https://github.com/marklogic/marklogic-contentpump) for ingestion.
 Once transformed place the ingestable file at `./src/main/ml-data/ontologies/SNOMED-CT.ttl` and you will be able to run `./gradlew loadSnomedCTOntology` (or if you want to use all 3 ontologies you can run `./gradlew loadOntologies`).